While wellness programs in life and health insurance are nothing new, their effectiveness remains a topic of much debate.

 Consumer feedback suggests insurance products with a wellness benefit can incentivize healthy people to maintain their health.
 A Global Atlantic survey of American consumers found that most survey respondents indicated they would maintain their current weight and visit the doctor for annual check-ups if offered a life insurance premium discount.

 People typically gain weight and exercise less as they age.
-A program that helps people maintain their activity would therefore improve health outcomes even without changing behavior.
+A program that helps people maintain their activity would therefore improve health outcomes even without changing behaviour.

 Wellness programs can improve activity levels.